 By Henrich Brunke and Hayley Boriss, Agricultural Issues Center, University of California

-Revised June 2011 by Malinda Geisler, AgMRC, Iowa State University.
+Revised May 2013 by Diane Huntrods, AgMRC, Iowa State University.

 Carrots are a member of the parsley (Unbelliferae) family, which also includes celery, anise and dill.
 Carrots are thought to be native to central or western Asia (likely Afghanistan).
 Cultivated carrots first arrived in North American with the early Virginia colonists.
 In early history, carrots were used to cure a wide range of conditions.